sravani12-star/Demo/README.md

 # Demo
-This is demo for GIT &amp; GitHub
+This is demo for GIT & GitHub